5 states with the most severe injuries submitted to OSHA

 When we look at the data by industry, the rankings change significantly.
 Take the most dangerous industry, General Medical and Surgical Hospitals, as an example.
 If you look at just those incidents by location, Texas, North Dakota, and Oklahoma have the most severe injuries.
 In other words, those states are more dangerous for hospital workers and contractors.

-This is an important reminder that context is key when it comes to health and safety.
-Thankfully, OSHA’s data includes many fields you can use to better understand severe incident risks in your state.
-Industry, zip code, body part, and source are just some of the criteria available.
+To begin with, this is an important reminder that context is key when it comes to health and safety.
+Moreover, OSHA’s data includes many fields you can use to better understand severe incident risks in your state.
+In particular, industry, zip code, body part, and source are just some of the criteria available.

 When creating a strategy for injury prevention, there are some other key insights you can look for in the severe injury database.